pkmn/engine/src/lib/gen1/README.md

 [store values which are not normal effectiveness](https://github.com/pret/pokered/blob/master/data/types/type_matchups.asm) in 820 bits as 82× attacking type (`4`) + defending type (`4`) + non-Normal effectiveness (`2`).
 This would
-avoid having to do two memory lookups at the cost of a longer time scannning, but the second lookup should already be fast due to locality of reference meaning it will likely already be in the cache.
+avoid having to do two memory lookups at the cost of a longer time scanning, but the second lookup should already be fast due to locality of reference meaning it will likely already be in the cache.
 This approach would also render `Type.PRECEDENCE` unnecessary.